jaimecuellar14/flutter-app/README.md

 ### Installation

-You can clone the repo and run the application directly into your device or you can download the `.apk` from this drive link.
+You can clone the repo and run the application directly into your device or you can download the `.apk` from this drive link https://drive.google.com/open?id=1bu4cC6DtHl2Ir-O_LcPvgc4UNCa46pDm